Lenovo shoots for style with its Google-equipped Smart Display

-The Amazon Echo Show isn't alone anymore.
+The Amazon Echo Show ($229.99 at Amazon.com) isn't alone anymore.
 In fact, at CES 2018, the Show's getting lots of company in the smart display category.
 Lenovo's entry into the field -- simply called the Lenovo Smart Display -- might be the most stylish of the bunch.

 Launching Monday along with other Google Assistant-equipped displays from LG, Sony and JBL, the Lenovo Smart Display features either an 8 or 10 inch screen for $200 and $250 respectively.
 Both will go on sale this summer, but no word if they'll be available overseas.
 The US price converts to roughly £150/AU$250 and £180/AU$315.